 |Dr Jean Baderschneider||Non-Executive Director||Jan 2015||

-Dr Baderschneider brings 35 years' of extensive international experience in procurement, strategic sourcing and supply chain management along with a deep understanding of high-risk operations and locations and complex partnerships.
+Dr Baderschneider brings 35 years of extensive international experience in procurement, strategic sourcing and supply chain management along with a deep understanding of high-risk operations and locations and complex partnerships.
 Dr Baderschneider retired from ExxonMobil in 2013 where she was Vice-President of Global Procurement.
 During her 30-year career, she was responsible for operations all over the world, including Africa, South America the Middle East and Asia.
 A past member of the Board of Directors of the Institute for Supply Management and the Executive Board of the National Minority Supplier Development Council, Dr Baderschneider also served on the boards of The Center of Advanced Purchasing Studies and the Procurement Council of both The Conference Board and the Corporate Executive Board.
 She was a Presidential appointee to the US Department of Commerce's National Advisory Council on Minority Business Enterprises and is a past recipient of Cornell's Jerome Alpern Award and Nomi Network's Corporate Social Responsibility Award.

 |Ms Jennifer Morris||Non-Executive Director||Nov 2016||